JuLieAlgebra/astronomy_data_analysis/README.md

 ## Notable Algorithms <a name="notablealgorithms"></a>
 ### Cross matching <a name="crossmatching"></a>
-It's harder than you might think to find the nearest neighbor for a point on a sphere.
+It's trickier than you might think to find the nearest neighbor for a point on a sphere.
 Most popular nearest neighbor algorithms rely on nice, flat Euclidean space and do not respect the "wrapping" of closed surfaces.

 Here I use a two dimensional k-d tree to find nearest neighbors of catalog objects, with special modifications to account for the fact that our data lives on a sphere.
 More details are in examples.ipynb.